slm-bj/english-corner/cooking_style.md

 A: Do you smoke?

 B: No. Cigarette won't make people more comfortable or more focused.
-But smokers sucks without it.
+But smokers suck without it.
 It makes me feel bad to be slave of cigarette.
 Meanwhile if you don't like second-hand smoke, never make it.